mrborges23/Bait-ER/README.md

 ## Output file

 The output file has information about the posterior of sigma per locus.
-The output file has six columns with the following order: chromosome, positions, average sigma, Bayes factor for the hypothesis that sigma is different from 0 and the posterior values of alpha and beta.
+The output file has six columns with the following order: chromosome, position, average sigma, log Bayes factor (for the hypothesis that sigma is different from 0), and the posterior values of alpha and beta (also know as shape and rate parameters).

-The output for the first three loci of the example.txt data is is the following:
+The output for the first three loci of the example.txt data is the following:

 ```
 chromosome position sigma      logBFs   alpha   beta